The Raleigh Boychoir at the Governor’s Mansion

 The Raleigh Boychoir’s third Artistic Director, Jeremy C. Tucker has held the position from 2014 to today.
 A native of Wilson, NC, Mr. Tucker holds a Bachelor’s and Master’s degrees in Music Education, is a Nationally Board Certified Teacher, and is an award recipient of the 2020 Raleigh Medal of Arts, the City’s highest arts honor, for his excellent work with the Raleigh Boychoir.
 Mr. Tucker’s tenure has focused on collaboration with other talented performing groups.
 In his first year the Boychoir performed with the North Carolina Symphony, Carolina Ballet, North Carolina Master Chorale, UNC Symphony Orchestra and hosted several elementary and middle school choirs.
-Mr. Tucker led the Choir in a performance in New York’s Carnegie Hall, a concert tour across Ireland & Northern Ireland, and will lead a tour of Washington, D.C. in June 2017, the Mountain’s to the Sea Tour in 2018 and a 2019 tour to the Big Apple, New York City, singing in St. Patrick’s Cathedral, and The Cathedral Church of St. John the Divine.
+Mr. Tucker led the Choir in a performance in New York’s Carnegie Hall, a concert tour across Ireland & Northern Ireland, and has since led a tour of Washington, D.C. in June 2017, the Mountain’s to the Sea Tour in 2018 and a 2019 tour to the Big Apple, New York City, singing in St. Patrick’s Cathedral, and The Cathedral Church of St. John the Divine.

 The choir’s first rehearsal space was in a house on Glenwood Avenue that served as a temporary home for the Woman’s Club of Raleigh.
 When the choir outgrew that space, rehearsals moved to Hayes Barton Baptist Church and then, a few years later, to Holy Trinity Lutheran Church.